nking-1/Generativity/preprint.md

 ### **Abstract**

 We explore a new framework for understanding reality as a computational system governed by finite constraints on information flow.
-At its core, this framework is built around a universal principle: the maximum rate of information flow in any physical system (Imax\mathcal{I}_{\text{max}}) is proportional to the product of its complexity (entropy) and its efficiency (rate of entropy change).
+At its core, this framework is built around a universal principle: the maximum rate of information flow in any physical system (\( \mathcal{I}_{\text{max}} \)) is proportional to the product of its complexity (entropy) and its efficiency (rate of entropy change).
 This principle, derived from first principles in physics, unifies concepts from quantum mechanics, thermodynamics, and relativity, offering a quantitative limit on how systems process and transmit information.

-Through extensive numerical simulations, we demonstrate that Imax\mathcal{I}_{\text{max}} applies across scales, from black holes to cosmological horizons to quantum systems, revealing profound symmetries in how information flow governs transitions and endpoints in physical systems.
+Through extensive numerical simulations, we demonstrate that \( \mathcal{I}_{\text{max}} \) applies across scales—from black holes to cosmological horizons to quantum systems—revealing profound symmetries in how information flow governs transitions and endpoints in physical systems.
 This principle also provides a computational lens to address long-standing questions about the nature of observation, consciousness, and the limits of knowledge, positioning reality itself as a self-resolving system that balances infinite complexity with finite efficiency.

 We explore the implications of this framework for physics, computation, and philosophy, including its potential to unify quantum mechanics and general relativity, address the black hole information paradox, and reframe consciousness as a natural outcome of the universe’s tendency to reflect on itself.
 This work opens new avenues for understanding the finite resolution of reality, the computational limits of natural systems, and the fundamental role of observation in shaping existence.